Is Mindful Parenting The Key To A Better Family Life?

-You may have noticed a theme in the above mindful parenting tips, and that is to respond instead of reacting.
-Our bodies and minds are tuned in to stress and set to react immediately, typically without thinking.
-Unfortunately, that doesn't always work out well when the stressor, or perceived "threat," is a surly or aggressive child.
+You may have noticed a theme in the above mindful parenting tips: responding instead of reacting.
+Our bodies and minds are tuned in to stress and set to respond immediately, typically without thinking.
+Unfortunately, that doesn't always work out well when the stressor, or perceived threat, is a surly or aggressive child.

-If your child spills milk on the couch, you really shouldn't react in the same way you would if you feel your life is being threatened.
+If your child does something like spilling milk on the couch, you shouldn't react like you would if you felt your life was being threatened.
 But your body doesn't distinguish the finer points of different sources of stress.
-Additionally, being stressed makes it more difficult to be attentive to the people around us, including our children.
+Being stressed makes it more challenging to be attentive to the people around us, including our children.

-Sometimes, it is especially our children who get the brunt of our stress response because they are not equipped to recognize and respond to a stressed-out an adult.
-Your spouse or a co-worker, by contrast, may be able to recognize that you're stressed and losing your temper and attempt to help you rather than feeling hurt.
+Sometimes, children get the brunt of our stress response because they are not equipped to recognize and respond to a stressed-out adult.
+Your spouse or a co-worker, in contrast, may be able to realize that you're stressed and losing your temper and attempt to help you rather than feeling hurt.

 Why is this so important?
-It's because children only learn how to manage their emotions by watching how you and other adults manage your own.
-Before you decide this is too difficult,and you're bound to slip up, so you might as well not work on mindful parenting, know that no parent is perfect.
-All of us will occasionally slip up and react instinctively rather than being mindful.
+Because children only learn how to manage their emotions by watching how you and other adults manage your own.
+Before you decide this is too difficult to attempt, know that no parent is perfect.
+We all occasionally slip up and react instinctively rather than being mindful.

 What matters is the pattern you set most of the time.
-Your child will be more influenced by the dozen times you responded mindfully than the one time you blew up.
+Your child will likely be more influenced by the dozen times you responded mindfully than the one time you blew up.
 The emotional explosion will be an exception rather than the norm.
-And children pick up patterns.

 How To Incorporate Mindful Parenting Into Your Family

-So you now understand that stress causes us to react in ways that we may not find to be our best responses.
-Can't you just avoid stress, or teach your kids not to push your buttons?
+Now that you understand that stress causes us to react in ways that we may not find to be our best responses, you can’t just avoid stress or teach your kids to leave you alone when you’re under pressure.
 Unfortunately, children quickly learn their parent's triggers.
 It's a part of their self-exploration and exploration of the world.

 Learn Your Vulnerable Times

 Everyone has a particular time of day when they are more vulnerable to stress.
-During these time periods, you're more likely to be exhausted and get angry easily.
+During these times, you're more likely to be exhausted and get angry easily.
 Start paying attention to when these times are for you.
-It may be in the morning rush of trying to get everyone ready for the day.
-Or it may be after work when you're feeling tired.
+It may be in the morning rush of getting everyone ready for the day or after work when you feel tired.
 Or it could be a particular day of the week that is especially busy for your family.

 You're probably less emotionally available to your children and others at these times.
-By being aware of these, you can make an effort to respond thoughtfully.
-For instance, you can remind yourself to be extra vigilant about your responses during these time periods.
-Or you could decide not to make any decisions or take any disciplinary actions during those times, instead of postponing a discussion with your child if appropriate.
+By being aware of these, you can respond thoughtfully.
+For instance, you can remind yourself to be extra vigilant about your responses during these periods.
+Or you could decide not to make any decisions or take any disciplinary actions during those times and, instead, postpone a discussion with your child if appropriate.

 Learn Your Triggers

 Certain behaviors trigger certain people.
-You probably can't change your triggers - the things that aggravate you more than other behaviors.
-But you can become aware of them so that you can learn to stay calmer in dealing with triggers behaviors.
+You can't change your triggers - the things that aggravate you more than other behaviors.
+But you can become aware of them to learn to stay calmer in dealing with triggered behaviors.

-As with the vulnerable times, you'll need to practice recognizing the things your child does that make you feel angry, frustrated, embarrassed, or afraid.
+As with the vulnerable times, you'll need to practice recognizing what your child does that makes you angry, frustrated, embarrassed, or afraid.
 Then you can practice responding more logically to those encounters rather than reacting to your emotions.

 Building A Mindful Parenting Practice

-Once you are aware of your instinctual reactions and emotions, you can begin working on being mindful of your child's point of view.
+Once you know more about your instinctive reactions and emotions, you can begin working on being mindful of your child's point of view.
 We were all children once, so the best way to do this is to connect with your inner child.
 That may sound silly, but all it means is remembering what it feels like to be a child.

 Think about how certain experiences felt to you as a child.
-Your child may not feel the same, but chances are they are experiencing many similar emotions.
+Your child may not feel exactly the same, but they are likely experiencing many similar emotions.
 Think about the last time you negatively reacted to your child.
-How would your child self-have felt about being the kid in that situation?
+How would you have felt about being the kid in that situation?
 How would you, as a child, have wanted a parent to respond?

-In addition to being aware of your child's viewpoint, you need to remember to practice self-care.
+In addition to being aware of your child's viewpoint, you must practice self-care.
 Self-care allows you to destress and reduce your vulnerable time and the degree of your triggers.
 Self-care may mean allowing yourself a break, or time-out, from parenting.
 If you feel a situation is escalating or going downhill, it's okay to excuse yourself temporarily to the bedroom or bathroom to sit and breathe.

-This does not take away the respect your child has for you.
-In contrast, it shows them that you are a self-aware person who is worthy of their respect because you are acknowledging the situation and acting intentionally.
+Doing so does not take away the respect your child has for you.
+In contrast, it shows them that you are a self-aware person worthy of their respect because you acknowledge the situation and act intentionally.
 Remember that being mindful does not mean never getting angry or frustrated.
-It means recognizing when you're angry or frustrated and pausing to form the best response you can at that moment.
+It means recognizing when you're angry or frustrated and pausing to form the best response you can.

 When It Comes To Embarrassment

-If you can be present at the moment, and pay attention to what your child is feeling, you can pause and form an appropriate response.
-It doesn't matter if other parents don't think it was the right response.
-You'll be forming a better foundation for you and your child, and setting them up for a better future of managing their own emotions, and that's what's important.
-You'll also be setting an example for them to make right choices based on their priorities rather than worrying what others think is right for them.
+If you can be present and pay attention to your child's feelings, you can pause and form an appropriate response.
+It doesn't matter if other parents think it was the wrong response.
+You'll be forming a better foundation for yourself and your child and setting them up for a better future of managing their emotions, which is important.
+You'll also set an example for them to make the right choices based on their priorities rather than worrying about what others think is right for them.

 Involving Your Partner In Mindful Parenting

 Mindful parenting is a decision that you make for yourself.
-That being said, it can be extremely beneficial to your family if all present parents make an effort to practice similar strategies.
-You can talk to your partner about mindful parenting and let them know that it is something you intend to practice, and even that you would like them to do this with you, but it's best not to force them into cooperation.
+That said, it can be extremely beneficial to your family if all present parents try to practice similar strategies of healthy co-parenting.
+You can talk to your partner about mindful parenting and let them know that it is something you intend to practice and even that you would like them to do this with you, but it's best not to force them into cooperation.

-If they disagree, they may turn around after seeing the results you get from this practice.
+If your co-parent disagrees, they may turn around after seeing the results you get from this practice.
 And if they don't, you will still be a calming influence in your home.
-Disrupting you and your partner is not going to be healthy for your relationship or your children.
-Talking to a certified family counselor can help you with your mindful parenting journey, as well as mitigating disputes about parenting styles.
+Disrupting you and your partner will not be healthy for your relationship or your children.
+Talking to a certified family counselor can help you with your mindful parenting journey and mitigate disputes about parenting styles.